shiyis/nlpwshiyi/modules/2a-mdn-nlp.md

 Most of the maps in the system are not used to represent sentence structure; rather, they are used to enforce the constraints on movement.
 They do this through their excitatory and inhibitory links to other maps.

-The remainder of this section describes the use of maps to enforce four constraints: the non-overlap constraint, the case filter, the $\theta$-role, and the empty category principle.
+The remainder of this section describes one of the use of maps to enforce the four constraints: the non-overlap constraint, the case filter, the $\theta$-role, and the empty category principle.

 \textoutput{cards}